EMDR, BRAINSPOTTING & ART

-We invite you to take the next step to heal your anxiety, trauma and stresses of life.
+We invite you to take the next step to heal your anxiety, trauma and chronic stress.

 Increased hypervigilance, intrusive thoughts, feeling disconnected, anxiety, irritability, avoidance, feelings of guilt, difficulty concentrating, and trouble sleeping are all symptomatic of living in survival mode.